-chambered in 9mm Luger, and a large-capacity magazine originally manufactured for, and made a part of a Mauser C96 "Broomhandle" pistol, also chambered in 9mm Luger.
-On information and belief, both of these pistols are World War I-era pistols, manufactured in 1917 or before, and imported into the United States thereafter for legal sale and acquisition by collectors.
-On information and belief, the large-capacity magazines that are a part of these pistols have substantial historical and financial value, and are irreplaceable - especially in California, where the transfer of large-capacity magazines by ordinary citizens has been generally prohibited since 2000.
-Plaintiff Flores would like to pass these pistols on to his son, a law-abiding California resident, but is prevented from doing so due to the prohibition on the transfer of large-capacity magazines within this state, as described herein, and he would be deprived of any opportunity to pass the same onto any family member, or anyone else, should he be forced to dispose of the magazines pursuant to the Large-Capacity Magazine Ban.
-Plaintiff Flores is suing in his capacity as an individual and as the trustee of the Flores Family Trust, a testamentary trust established in approx. 2008 to bequeath all personal property to his children, successors, issue and heirs, including his son.
+8 12.
+Plaintiff Clifford Flores is an individual and law-abiding resident of the County of Santa Clara, California.
+Plaintiff Flores has possessed, and continues to possess, large-capacity 10 magazines as defined by statute, since before 2000, which includes a large capacity magazine originally manufactured for, and made a part of a Pistole Parabellum 1908 Luger pistol, 12 chambered in 9mm Luger.
+On information and belief, this pistol is a World War I-era pistols, 13 manufactured in 1917 or before, and imported into the United States thereafter for legal sale and acquisition by collectors.
+On information and belief, the large-capacity magazines that are a part of this pistol has substantial historical and financial value, and is irreplaceable - especially in 16 California, where the transfer of large-capacity magazines by ordinary citizens has been generally prohibited since 2000.
+Plaintiff Flores would like to pass this pistol on to his son, a law-abiding California resident, but is prevented from doing so due to the prohibition on the transfer of large-capacity magazines within this state, as described herein, and he would be 20 deprived of any opportunity to pass the same onto any family member, or anyone else, should he be forced to dispose of the magazine pursuant to the Large-Capacity Magazine Ban.
+Plaintiff Flores is suing in his capacity as an individual and as the trustee of the Flores Family Trust, a testamentary trust established in approx. 2008 to bequeath all personal property to his children, 24 successors, issue and heirs, including his son.
+25 capacity magazines which plaintiff Dang owns are solely for use with that pistol, and on information and belief, no other magazine that holds ten or fewer rounds of ammunition was manufactured or is otherwise compatible with that firearm.
+Plaintiff Dang is a supporter of the Calguns Foundation.

-- 14. Plaintiff L.Q.
-Dang is an individual, and law-abiding resident of the County of Alameda, California.
-Plaintiff Dang has lawfully owned, since before 2000, two large-capacity magazines as defined by statute for a Steyr GB pistol, chambered in 9mm Luger.
-The largecapacity magazines which plaintiff Dang owns is solely for use with that pistol, and on information and belief, no other magazine that holds ten or fewer rounds of ammunition was manufactured or is otherwise compatible with that firearm.
-Plaintiff Dang is a supporter of the Calguns Foundation. - 15.
-Plaintiff Frank Federau is an individual, and law-abiding resident of the County of San Francisco, California.
+13. Plaintiff L.Q.
+Dang is an individual, and law-abiding resident of the County of 26 Alameda, California.
+Plaintiff Dang has lawfully owned, since before 2000, two large-capacity 27 magazines as defined by statute for a Steyr GB pistol, chambered in 9mm Luger.
+The large-28

+14. Plaintiff Frank Federau is an individual, and law-abiding resident of the County of San Francisco, California.
 Plaintiff is the lawful possessor of large-capacity magazines, including one or more magazines that are currently working and intrinsic parts of a lawfully possessed AR-15 platform model rifle, chambered in .458 SOCOM caliber.
 Said magazines hold 10 rounds of .458 SOCOM ammunition for the firearm as it is currently chambered and used.
 However, such magazine also holds 30 rounds of 5.56 x 45mm ammunition, and is therefore classified as a large-capacity magazine under California law, even though plaintiff's firearm does not accept that round.
 On information and belief, plaintiff Federau is one of many other persons in a similar situation regarding the use of firearm magazines that are capable of accepting more than 10 rounds of a different caliber ammunition.
 Federau is a member and supporter of The Calguns Foundation, Second Amendment Foundation, Firearms Policy Coalition, and Firearms Policy Foundation.